Table of Contents

 - Primary hyperthyroidism results when the primary pathology lies in the thyroid gland.
 In this condition, the T3 and T4 levels are raised, while TSH is decreased due to negative feedback.

 - Secondary hyperthyroidism results when the pathology lies in the anterior pituitary gland.
-It secretes increased TSH that stimulates the thyroid gland to increase the synthesis and secretion of thyroid hormones, T3 and T4.
+It increases the secretion of TSH, which in turn, stimulates the thyroid gland to increase the synthesis and secretion of thyroid hormones T3 and T4.

 Causes of Hyperthyroidism / Thyrotoxicosis